 Online there are alternatives.
 One product made for TV commercials is called Aqua Globes.
 This online product can be found offline too and features some of the same technology.

-A second alternative is called Planted Perfect and can be found on Amazon.
 It offers an automatic vacation watering system for those who leave for long periods of time.
 This system is well rated by consumers.

 Average Customer Rating:0